OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 ## Pipeline

 LocalGov Digital created Pipeline some years ago as a means for councils to share what they were working on and encourage others to join them.
+Unfortunately it didn't get the traction it needed to be a focus for collaborative working.

-The excellent LocalGov Digital Pipeline project has recently been given a new lease of life by the team at [Hackney](https://blogs.hackney.gov.uk/hackit/pipeline).
+It has recently been given a new lease of life by the team at [Hackney](https://blogs.hackney.gov.uk/hackit/pipeline).
 At the time of writing this blog, 36 organisations were sharing information on 54 projects, and that will only increase as word is spread.

+## Local Digital Fund

- newly-formed [Local Digital](https://localdigital.gov.uk/) unit in the Housing, Communities and Local Government
+The newly-formed [Local Digital](https://localdigital.gov.uk/) unit in the Housing, Communities and Local Government (MHCLG) has been set up with the express intent of facilitating collaboration and move the work of central and local

+announced at

 382 Expressions of interest